mantou132/gem-book/docs/en/002-guide/README.md

 # Introduction

 `<gem-book>` is a custom element, you only need to insert the element in the web page and specify the configuration file.
-Comes with command line `gem-book`, the command line allows to build the completed front-end resources or only generate configuration files for use by `<gem-book>`.
+Comes with command line `gem-book`, the command line allows to build complete front-end resources or only generate configuration files for use by `<gem-book>`.

-_`<gem-book>` is a document generation tool created for [Gem](https://github.com/mantou132/gem), and it also uses Gem, and Gem is a symbiotic relationship._
+> `<gem-book>` is a document generation tool created for [Gem](https://github.com/mantou132/gem), and it also uses Gem, and Gem is a symbiotic relationship.

 ### Installation